michenriksen/aquatone/README.md

  - **aquatone_report.html**: An HTML report to open in a browser that displays all the collected screenshots and response headers clustered by similarity.
  - **aquatone_urls.txt**: A file containing all responsive URLs.
 Useful for feeding into other tools.
+ - **aquatone_session.json**: A file containing statistics and page data.
+Useful for automation.
  - **headers/**: A folder with files containing raw response headers from processed targets
  - **html/**: A folder with files containing the raw response bodies from processed targets.
 If you are processing a large amount of hosts, and don't need this for further analysis, you can disable this with the `-save-body=false` flag to save some disk space.
  - **screenshots/**: A folder with PNG screenshots of the processed targets